jssteinberg/hackline.vim/README.md

 *hackline.vim 'hacks' your statusline so you don't have to.*

 The minimalist's statusline plugin for Neovim/Vim.
-It's lightweight, loads in no-time, but quite fully featured, with some features through optional plugins.
+It's lightweight, loads in no-time, still quite fully featured, with some features through optional plugins.

-- **No prerequisites** like icons or patched font, but there are simple variables for adding it.
+- **No prerequisites** like icons or patched font, but simple options for pimping separators.
-- **Uses your colorscheme.** Uses already exisiting highlight groups, but can be customized if needed.
+- **Supports any colorscheme** by being a normal Vim statusline.
+Highlight groups can be changed per mode, but changes the entire statusline for its context.
 - **Mode flag** (minimal by default) when not normal mode.
-- **Responsive**---adjusts statusline for smaller widths.
+- **Responsive**---adjusts and truncates on priority for smaller widths.
 - **All buffer types** uses same settings---no specific buffer targeting. hackline.vim is just setup as dynamically as possible in how items are sorted and truncated, but still keeping them nice and logical for main buffers.

 Integrations:

 - **LSP** flag if connected to buffer.
 Supports [Neovim's LSP](https://github.com/neovim/nvim-lspconfig).
 And [vim-lsp](https://github.com/prabirshrestha/vim-lsp) (only simple flag if active LSP in buffer).
-- **Git** info is bring-your-own function (from a plugin usually), or by opting-in to the built-in support for one of the following plugins (though maintenance of plugin support can not be ensured) connected to in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
+- **Git** info is bring-your-own function (from a plugin usually), or falls back to the built-in support for one of the following plugins (though maintenance of plugin support can not be ensured) connected to in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
 [VGit](https://github.com/tanvirtin/vgit.nvim) can supplement the two latter with Git status.

 *Why another statusline plugin?* hackline.vim is hacked to be the lightest statusline plugin for experienced Vim users, with no config needed for all features.
 There's no patched font or icons dependency.